Last updated: 26th May 2017.

 Wherever you go in Marrakech you’ll find hundreds of tour operators offering desert tours ranging from 1 to 3 nights and the abundance of options can be a little overwhelming.

-However, what I naively didn’t realise when I booked the tour was that the Sahara Desert is really far away.
+What I naively didn’t realise when I booked this tour was that the Sahara Desert is really far away.

 Like, two days of driving far away.